-Don’t forget to establish an awesome Facebook page and Twitter account.
+Don’t forget to establish an awesome social presence with a Facebook page and Twitter account.
 Post pictures of food on your Instagram and Pinterest platforms.
 Send out coupons via local mailers like Valpak.

 The only thing you shouldn’t do . . . is nothing.
 If you don’t make noise, no one will know you’re there.

 LAVIDGE has extensive experience in public relations strategy and other public relations services.
 Our full-service public relations agency can help you build your brand by connecting you with local media outlets, strategic planning, and helping you create the best experience to match the lifestyle of your restaurant's target guests.

 To learn more about our Arizona restaurant public relations agency, give us a call at 480.998.2600 or send email to [email protected].

 Sadly, most restaurants fail.
 But a great grand opening and a savvy business plan can help prevent a sorry-we’re-closed sign from hanging in your window.
 Knowing common pitfalls is the first step to avoiding them.
 According to Aida Behmen-Milicevic and POS Sector, here’s the most common reasons that restaurants fail.*

 *: POS Sector, “10 Ways How Restaurant Failure Can be Avoided”